 "See?
 A real Christian would never think that.
 You've committed the unforgivable sin.
 God sees these thoughts and He hates you for them.
 You're not actually saved.
 Your faith was never real."

-If you're reading this and your body just tensed—if you know exactly what I'm talking about—then let me say something that might be the first time you've heard it:
+If your body just tensed—if you know exactly what I'm talking about—then hear this:

 You are not alone in this.
 And what you're experiencing is not evidence that you're damned.
 It's evidence that you're suffering from a specific neurological pattern that can be named, understood, and—slowly, mercifully—healed.